h3rb/pulp/README.md

 -------------

 Pulp stands for several different things.
-Both Pulp and PULP are the same thing, and what Pulp is is onling gaming software for hosting mixed-mode graphical and textual games that provide universe descriptions, real-time interactivity and gameplay.
+Both Pulp and PULP are the same thing, and what Pulp is is online gaming software for hosting mixed-mode graphical and textual games that provide universe descriptions, real-time interactivity and gameplay.
 Related to technology of "MU" (Multi-user gaming servers like MUD, MUCK, MOO, MUSH, LP, DUM, SMAUG, UO, EQEmu, etc.)